 Abstracts of Land Records, Volume 8 can be purchased on Amazon.com.
 Click here to buy your copy.

 You can make the most of your time by doing some research online before you arrive.
 More than 5,000 of our books are now listed in the Anne Arundel County Public Library catalog.
 We’ve also posted indexes of our Bible records, genealogy (surname) files, and more here on our website.
 And we are working on an index for our Anne Arundel County obituary records.
 Take a few minutes to check these resources at home so you can head straight to the information you need when you arrive.
 We hope to see you soon at the Kuethe Library!

 Kuethe Library Catalog Project

 The Anne Arundel Genealogical Society together with the Ann Arrundell County Historical Society is working on a project to add the Kuethe Library holdings to the Anne Arundel County Public Library catalog.
-As of August 2017, there are more than 5,000 Kuethe titles in the public library catalog.
+As of October 2018, there are more than 5,000 Kuethe titles in the public library catalog.
 Keep watching here to monitor our progress!
 And check out the AACPL's Kuethe Library page!

 Please note that even though the books in the Kuethe Library are listed in the AACPL catalog, they cannot be checked out - they are for use only in the Kuethe Library.